umee-network/testnets/networks/umee-alpha-mainnet-3/week5.md

 Test and analyze points of failure, opportunities, and other validators, free reign attack other validators, search for misconfigured validator setups and censor them from accumulating stake

 ### Task 2
-### ⚠️ Make sure you use your second set of wallets (same wallet used in Week 1) to send the required amount of transactions.
+### ⚠️ Make sure you use your second set of wallets (different from your validator and orchestrator wallets) to send the required amount of transactions.
 #### Run the Most Profitable Bridge Relayer: Test our bridge implementation in a “real world setup” (Umee and ETH have an arbitrary value)
 * Bridge relayers can set customized economic factors if they choose to and monitor bridge transaction requests.
 * Relayers need to make the most fees from relaying transactions across blockchains while covering the network fees from the bridged blockchains.